vergarabcs/my_app_django_react/README.md

 ### Running the project (with docker)
 - Open a command line window and go to the project's directory.
 - `docker-compose up -d `
-To access the logs for each service run `docker-compose logs -f service_name` (either backend, frontend, etc)
+To access the logs for each service run `docker-compose logs -f service_name` (either backend, src, etc)

 #### Celery
 - Open a command line window and go to the project's directory